-If after reviewing this manual you feel that your smoke alarm is defective in any way, do not tamper with the unit.
-Return it for servicing to: KIDDE Safety, 1016 Corporate Park Dr., Mebane, NC 27302.
-800-880-6788 (See Warranty for in-warranty returns).
+If after reviewing this user guide you feel that your smoke alarm is defective in any way, do not tamper with the unit.

+Return for servicing to: KIDDE Safety, 1016 Corporate Park Dr., Mebane, NC 27302.
+800-880-6788 (See Warranty for in-warranty returns)

-FIVE YEAR LIMITED WARRANTY
+LIMITED WARRANTY

-KIDDE Safety warrants to the original purchaser that the enclosed smoke alarm (but not the battery) will be free from defects in material and workmanship or design under normal use and service for a period of three years from the date of purchase.
-The obligation of KIDDE Safety under this warranty is limited to repairing or replacing the smoke alarm or any part which we find to be defective in material, workmanship or design, free of charge to the customer, upon sending the smoke alarm with proof of date of purchase, postage and return postage prepaid, to Warranty Service Department, KIDDE Safety, 1016 Corporate Park Dr., Mebane, NC 27302.
+Kidde warrants to the original purchaser that the enclosed smoke alarm will be free from defects in material and workmanship or design under normal use and service for a period of three (3) years for i9030, i9040 and i9040RV smoke alarms and ten (10) years for the i9050, i9060, i9060RV, and i9080 smoke alarms from the date of purchase.
+The obligation of Kidde under this warranty is limited to repairing or replacing the smoke alarm or any part which we find to be defective in material, workmanship or design, free of charge to the customer, upon sending the smoke alarm with proof of date of purchase, postage and return postage prepaid, to Warranty Service Department, Kidde, 1016 Corporate Park Dr., Mebane, NC 27302.